eickler/rumsimop/README.md

 In the operator:

-- Add observability.
+- Create helm charts for the operator and add them to a public registry.
+Add CI/CD
 - Test if multiple simulations can run concurrently (i.e. client ID, device IDs, does this work?)
 - Add test cases
-- Create helm charts for the operator and add them to a public registry.
+- Add observability?
+Anything specific required here?
+The results are pretty much observable.
 - Check/fix running multiple operators in the same cluster (i.e. multiple MQTT destinations).
 - Improve docs.